-Sourdough Banana Muffins are easy to make, using sourdough discard!
+Sourdough Banana Muffins are easy to make, using sourdough discard from your Sourdough Bread Starter!
 Whip these lofty sourdough discard banana muffins up in no time, using all purpose or whole wheat white flour, brown sugar, walnuts and a hint of vanilla.
-They’re so flavorful, tender and full of banana goodness!
+Like in my Easy Sourdough Biscuits, sourdough discard creates the most flavorful, and tender baked recipes!
 This recipe is vegetarian and dairy free.

 Sourdough Discard Muffins

 Soft.
 Tender.
 Fluffy.
 The magic is in the discard!
 Save it after feeding your Sourdough Starter, then hold on to the discard and repurpose it.
 Here are three reasons why sourdough starter discard is fabulous in baked goods: